IsaacBreen/embedit/README.md

 # emedit

-`emedit` is a command line tool for performing semantic searches on a set of text files.
-It allows you to specify a search query and a list of text files to search, and returns a list of results ranked by their similarity to the query.
+`emedit` is a command line tool for performing semantic searches on text files.
+You specify a search query and a list of text files to search, and `emedit` returns a list of text segments ranked by their similarity to the query.

 ## Installation